Important Parent Information

 Counselors Undergo the Following Trainings:

-Tips for first time parents and campers:
+What are your tips for first time parents and campers:

 Many parents are concerned about their first-time campers getting homesick.
 Our Camp Nurse is trained to help campers who may have a natural tendency to feel homesick.
 If a child is showing signs of homesickness for more than 24 hours, parents will be contacted to create an action plan which may include the child going home.
 Here are things you can do to help before they come: